SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/parameters-command-line-installer.md

 ---
 ### `-q`
 Causes the installer to run silently, which means you won't be prompted to supply installation parameters.
-For any installation parameter that you do not define at the command line, Sumo will use a default value.
+For any installation parameter that you do not define at the command line, Sumo Logic will use a default value.
 No output is sent to the console during installation, unless you also use the `-console` parameter.

 Note that for a new Collector installation, even during a silent installation, you will be prompted to provide an authorization token, or an Access ID and Access Key.